Conservar Património

 https://conservarpatrimonio.pt/

 <p><strong>Conservar Património</strong> (translated title: Heritage Conservation) is a peer-reviewed and Diamond Open Access journal, indexed in <strong>Scopus</strong> and <strong>Web of Science</strong>.
 It is published by ARP (full member of ECCO) since 2005.
 It ranks Q1 in Museology and Q2 in Conservation by Scimago SJR (2023).
 The journal publishes 3 issues per year.
-The access is free for readers & free for authors and the copyright is retained by the author(s).</p>ARP - Associação Profissional de Conservadores-Restauradores de Portugalen-USConservar Património1646-043X<p>This work is distributed under a <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution License</a> (CC BY-NC-ND 4.0) which permits use, distribution, and reproduction in any medium following no commercial or derivatives, provided the original author and source are credited.</p> <p>Copyright remains with the authors.</p>Colour in Iberian Iron Age architectural sculpture: the case of Cerro de la Merced
+The access is free for readers & free for authors and the copyright is retained by the author(s).</p>ARP - Associação Profissional de Conservadores-Restauradores de Portugalen-USConservar Património1646-043X<p>This work is distributed under a <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution License</a> (CC BY-NC-ND 4.0) which permits use, distribution, and reproduction in any medium following no commercial or derivatives, provided the original author and source are credited.</p> <p>Copyright remains with the authors.</p>The interventions on the medieval polychromy of the tomb monument of Isabel of Aragon: the historical sources

 https://conservarpatrimonio.pt/article/view/37759